The cost of charging an electric car

 • The tariff you’re paying for your electricity.

 Obviously the lower your tariff, the lower the cost of the charge.
 Some energy providers will offer off-peak or smart off-peak tariffs, which cost less and can be helpful if you charge your car overnight.
-Typical costs for a charge could be £5-£10.
+Typical costs for a full charge could be about £17.

 What’s the cost of installing a charge point at home?

-Yes, you can.
-While it’s estimated that around 80% of charging happens at home, there are now more than 24,374 charging points in the UK of which 4,551 are rapid chargers, according to government stats as of 1 July 2021.
-Since 2015, the number of public devices has grown by an average of 44% per year.
+While most charging happens at home, there are now more than 49,220 public charging points in the UK, including 8,908 rapid chargers, according to government figures as of 1 October 2023.
+This represents a 42% increase in the number of public devices available compared with the previous year.

-Prices can vary widely, from free to relatively expensive for fast chargers.
-Some providers might charge you a monthly fee on top of the cost of powering-up your car, but may allow unregistered users to charge up, but at a higher rate.
-For example, bp pulse charges from 20p to 42p per kWh if you’re not registered.
+Some providers might charge you a monthly fee on top of the cost of powering-up your car, but may allow unregistered users to charge up at a higher rate.

 Subscribing to a network could be a good idea if you use your electric car or plug-in hybrid for regular long journeys.

-Rapid charges may add a premium for speed, so you might expect to pay around £6.50-£7 for a 30-minute rapid charge, which would give you an extra range of 90-110 miles.
+Rapid charges often add a premium for speed, so you might expect to pay around £19 for a 30-minute rapid charge, which would give you an extra range of 90-110 miles.

-Getting car insurance for an electric vehicle is the same as getting insurance for a regular car.
-The key to getting a great deal is to compare quotes from different insurance providers – we can help with that.
+Getting car insurance for an electric vehicle is virtually the same as getting insurance for a regular car, and you won’t need a specialist policy.
+The key to getting value for money is to compare quotes from different insurance providers – we can help with that.

 So whether you’re looking for a quote on your car insurance or seeking a better energy deal, compare now and see if you could save.